-Appendix 2: The Factory System - A potential delivery system
+Appendix 2: The factory system - a potential delivery system

-A factory train is proposed to comprise of four modules which can be further separated as required.
+A factory train is proposed to comprise four modules which can be further separated as required.
 The make up of the train consist is proposed as:

 - 1(a).
 First piling or structures module - 1(b).
 Second piling or structures module, identical to 1(a) - 1(c).
 Third piling or structures module, identical to 1(a) - 2.
 Feed, aerial earth, cantilever frame and balance weight installation module - 3.
 Contact and catenary installation module - 4(a).
-Completion works unit / multi purpose module - 4(b).
+Completion works unit/multipurpose module - 4(b).
 Identical to 4(a)

-Module 1 - Piling and Structures Installation Module
+Module 1 - Piling and structures installation module

 Module 1 will consist of four parts, two master vehicles both capable of operating as either a piling vehicle or a structures mounting vehicle and two flat bed match wagons for transporting piles (min 15 of) and mast structures (min 15 of).
-The module can be split effectively providing into two separate piling / structures vehicles.
+The module can be split, effectively providing two separate piling/structures vehicles.